nsrau/azure-docs.it-it/articles/machine-learning/how-to-enable-virtual-network.md

 > - Interfaccia utente per Machine Learning automatizzato
 > - Interfaccia utente per l'assegnazione di etichette ai dati
 > - Interfaccia utente per set di dati
+> - Notebook
 >
->  Se si prova, verrà visualizzato un errore durante la visualizzazione dei dati da un account di archiviazione all'interno di una rete virtuale simile a:`__Error: Unable to profile this dataset.
+> Se si prova, verrà visualizzato un messaggio simile all'errore seguente:`__Error: Unable to profile this dataset.
 This might be because your data is stored behind a virtual network or your data does not support profile.__`

 ## <a name="what-is-a-vnet"></a>Che cos'è un VNET?